AnIdiotsGuide/discordjs-bot-guide/samples/message_reply_array.md

 });
 ```

-That code basically says: "If you find the message content to be a key of the responseObject, send a message containing that key's value".
+That code basically says: 'If you find the message content to be a key of the responseObject, send a message containing that key's value'.

 Boom.
 Done.